mvivancq/ImageClassificator/README.md

 # ImageClassificator
-Implementation of the investigation of image clasification
+Implementation of the investigation of image clasification.
+Classiicator based on google teachable machine.